Prepare to upgrade Mattermost#

 UPDATE TableName SET ColumnName = regexp_replace(ColumnName, '\\u0000', '', 'g') WHERE ColumnName LIKE '%\u0000%';

-Ensure you review the high availability cluster upgrade guide, as well as the Important Upgrade Notes to make sure you’re aware of any actions you need to take before or after upgrading from your particular version.
+Ensure you review the high availability cluster-based deployment upgrade guide, as well as the Important Upgrade Notes to make sure you’re aware of any actions you need to take before or after upgrading from your particular version.

 Important